Is It Safe To Eat Chocolate While Breastfeeding?

 4. Can the consumption of chocolates cause colic in babies?

-Chocolate contains caffeine, and eating it in large amounts can make the baby develop colic.
+Chocolate contains caffeine, and eating it in large amounts can lead to the development of colic in babies.
 According to the Michigan State University Extension, nursing women should limit the consumption of chocolates if their babies seem colicky with no known cause (6).

 5. Can I eat chocolate to increase my milk supply?